shoelace-style/shoelace/docs/getting-started/installation.md

 // <sl-button>, <sl-icon>, <sl-input>, and <sl-rating> are ready to use!
 ```

 Note that you need to register each component manually to add them to the custom element registry.
-Components aren't automatically registered to prevent bundlers from treeshaking them.
+This isn't done automatically because it would introduce side effects that break tree shaking.